fercho-0109/-Embedded-system-Walking-machine/README.md

 # File description
 The repository contains three files
 1. **FINAL_PROJECT_2**: This folder contains all the files to open the project in the STM32CubeIDE software.
-2. **Report**: This contains the explanation of the complete process, the programming logic and all the connections
+2. **Report**: This contains the explanation of the complete process, the programming logic, and all the connections
+# Implementation
+For the successful implementation of this project, it is imperative to procure all the materials listed and establish the connections as outlined in the accompanying report.
+Following this, download the FINAL_PROJECT_2 folder, and using the STM32CubeIDE software, proceed to open it.
+Subsequently, load the primary program onto the STM32F411RET6 microcontroller.
+The main program resides in FINAL_PROJECT_2\Core\Src\main, and its integration ensures the seamless functionality of the entire system.